S$^2$MAT: Simultaneous and Self-Reinforced Mapping and Tracking in Dynamic Urban Scenariosorcing Framework for Simultaneous Mapping and Tracking in Unbounded Urban Environments: Real-world experiments

+\textnameSMAT{} enables the robot to navigate efficiently and safely in unknown, highly dynamic, and large-scale scenarios without relying on a pre-built global map.
+Deploying and maintaining such a map for these scenarios presents several challenges.
+First, there is the issue of memory consumption.
+In the scenarios we tested, the global map required memory ranging from hundreds of megabytes (for campus tour in \prettyref{sec:campus-tour}) to several gigabytes (for park tour in \prettyref{sec:park-tour}).
+Second, pre-built maps need continuous update to avoid inconsistencies between the map description and online perception.
+For example, a temporary construction site that appears in our park tour (\prettyref{fig:experiment-park}F) but is not available in the pre-built map could confuse or hinder a robot relying on a global map.
+In contrast, \textnameSMAT{}'s online mapping can instruct the robot to check all feasible paths and adaptively select an alternative solution.

-Our SMAT framework's scalability significantly impacts the navigation system's robustness in unbounded urban environments.
-Comparing our experiments in two large scenarios of campus and park to two notable research works in long-range navigation \cite{kummerle2015autonomous} and large-scale exploration \cite{cao2022exploration, cao2021tare}, we outperformed them in terms of map dependence and the scale of experimental sites.
-The navigation system in \cite{kummerle2015autonomous} was evaluated on a $\SI{7.4}{km}$ route through highly populated urban zones in Freiburg, Germany.
-Although our park tour covered a similar distance (about $\SI{7}{km}$), our SMAT framework avoids the heavy reliance on pre-built maps as in \cite{kummerle2015autonomous}.
-In the experiments of \cite{cao2022exploration}, the four experimental sites' sizes ranged from $\SI{130}{\metre} \times \SI{100}{\metre}$ to $\SI{340}{\metre} \times \SI{340}{\metre}$, and the robot's maximum traveling distance was about \SI{1.8}{km} in additional real-world experiments.
-In comparison, our tour covered the entire $\SI{1000}{\metre} \times \SI{700}{\metre}$ campus, with a traveling distance of about $\SI{3.5}{km}$.
-Our results outperformed both simulations and real-world experiments in \cite{cao2022exploration} and \cite{cao2021tare}.
+\textnameSMAT{}'s memory and computational scalability are particularly crucial for long-range navigation and exploration in large urban regions.
+Compared to notable previous works in long-range navigation \cite{kummerle2015autonomous} and large-scale exploration \cite{cao2022exploration, cao2021tare}, \textnameSMAT{} offers advantages in terms of map independence and the scale of experimental sites. \cite{kummerle2015autonomous} evaluated their approach on a \SI{7.4}{km} through densely populated urban zones in Freiburg, Germany.
+Our park tour covered a similar distance of about $\SI{7}{km}$, but \textnameSMAT{} avoids heavy reliance on pre-built maps as used in \cite{kummerle2015autonomous}.
+In~\cite{cao2022exploration}, the sizes of the four experimental sites ranged from $\SI{130}{\metre} \times \SI{100}{\metre}$ to $\SI{340}{\metre} \times \SI{340}{\metre}$, with a maximum traveling distance of approximately \SI{1.8}{km} for the robot.
+In comparison, our campus tour covered the entire $\SI{1000}{\metre} \times \SI{700}{\metre}$ campus, with a traveling distance of around \SI{3.5}{km}.
+Our experiments are more complex than those conducted in \cite{cao2022exploration} and \cite{cao2021tare} in terms of the types and density of dynamic objects and unstructured obstacles, demonstrating the robustness and scalability of \textnameSMAT{}.